quixio/quix-streams/docs/app-management.md

 print('Exiting')
 ```

-If you use `App.run()` this is greatly simplified into the following much smaller snippet:
+If you use `App.run()`, this is greatly simplified into the following much smaller snippet:

 ```py
 # run a while loop